SnowyMouse/chimera/README.md

 **Usage:** `chimera_widescreen_fix [true/false]`

 ## FAQ
+Below is a list of frequently asked questions.
+These questions are either based on questions I have received or questions I *might* receive that I feel are worth answering in a readme.

 ### Will Chimera run on my system?
 Short answer: If your PC is semi-recent and uses Windows 7 or newer, it'll work.